Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Abstract

 \section{Abstract}

-There are several approaches to encode source code in the input vectors of neural models.
+There are several approaches for encoding source code in the input vectors of neural models.
 These approaches attempt to include various syntactic and semantic features of input programs in their encoding.
 In this paper, we investigate \approach, a novel representation of the source code that is based on the snapshots of input programs.
 We evaluate several variations of this representation and compare its performance with state-of-the-art representations that utilize the rich syntactic and semantic features of input programs.

-Our preliminary study on the utility of \approach in the code summarization task suggests that simple snapshots of input programs have comparable performance to the state-of-the-art representations.
-Interestingly, obscuring the input programs have insignificant impacts on the \approach performance, suggesting that, for some tasks, neural models may provide high performance by relying merely on the structure of input programs.
+Our preliminary study on the utility of \approach in the code summarization and code classification tasks suggests that simple snapshots of input programs have comparable performance to state-of-the-art representations.
+Interestingly, obscuring input programs have insignificant impacts on the \approach performance, suggesting that, for some tasks, neural models may provide high performance by relying merely on the structure of input programs.